h2020-endeavour/iSDX/pctrl/README.md

 	    }
 	} ...
 ```
-**localhost** will bind on every interface (0.0.0.0) on virtual machine.
+**localhost** will bind on every interface (0.0.0.0) on the virtual machine.
 The port forwarding in vagrant makes it
 possible to use the api also at the host machine.

 &nbsp;